 When students can create and visualize classroom content, their ability to truly understand and retain the information increases.
 Creating in the classroom makes room for deeper learning, increases engagement, and can be lots of fun!
-With creativity being a key 21st century skill, giving an opportunity for students to create in the classroom can aid retention and build college and career ready skills.
+Creativity is a key 21st century skill.
+It gives an opportunity for students to create in the classroom can aid retention and build college and career ready skills.

 Buncee is a fun and easy-to-use digital creation tool that can be used across grade levels.
 If you haven’t heard of Buncee before, it is a COPPA-compliant creation tool empowering students to take ownership of their work as content creators, while simultaneously developing college and career ready skills.